seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

     - Expected Outcome:
         - Ensure successful login with valid credentials and appropriate error messages for incorrect login attempts.

 # Explain the use of assertions and checkpoints
+During the development of the Selenium tests we all used Assertions and Checkpoints to check the scripts to see if they match the expected value.
+The reason we use assertions and checkpoints is to validate the correctness of the application's behavior/look and ensure that it meets the requirements of what we want.
+This allows for testers to automatically verify the output of tests and detect any deviations from expected behavior/look.

+- We mainly used assertions for checking a single value to see if it matches what we expected.
+- And we mainly used checkpoints to identify the content of the page visually, as it uses Image processing and AI to compare the entire page image to the reference image

 # how did you test each functionaity with different test data

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
 - Advantages of Selenium: